seasketch/geoprocessing/packages/wiki-docs/gip/GIP-1-i18n.md

 * `base` terms/translations will be kept separate from project terms/translations in POEditor, as well as in the project.
 This will ensure that base translations can be upgraded, without affecting project translations.
 It will also allow project-specific translations to be customized, without losing the base translations.
 * `base` and project terms/translations should be merged at runtime to provide all of the terms/translations needed for the reports, which will be a mix of core and custom components.
 If a term exists in both the `base` and `project` translation bundle, the project translation will win.
 * Geoprocessing projects will manage all other terms and translations for custom reports, using the same workflow as the geoprocessing library.
 * Geoprocessing project report developers, who are independent of the SeaSketch team, should be able to manage translations in their own POEditor project, just by changing their access credentials.
 * Report developers independent of the SeaSketch team should also have the option to manage translations entirely within the code repo, without using a translation service like POEditor.
 * Translators will be invited to the appropriate POEditor project to review and update any and all translations for their language(s) of expertise.

-## Languages supported

-* The geoprocessing library and projects will target all SeaSketch Next supported languages.
-This will require coordination to keep them at parity.
-* At runtime, reports will default to english language.
-* The SeaSketch platform (via iFrame postMessage) will dictate which language is loaded initially, and be able to change the language.
-* If a language is provided that the geoprocessing library or project does not support then it should fallback to English.

 ## Implementation